I’ve squeezed the lemon – tart fruit that I inherited,

 I watch a pretty sunset with an unheld hand,

-Play songs that once resided in a loving land,
+play songs that once resounded in a loving land,

 I squeeze the acid, press it in the wound again – again!